Frequently Asked Questions about Public Records

-Answer: "Public record," as defined in section 9-337(13), is an extremely broad concept.
-It "includes, but is not limited to, any writing containing information relating to the conduct or administration of the public's business prepared, owned, used or retained by any state agency, independent public body corporate and politic or local agency regardless of physical form or characteristics."
+Answer: "Public record," as defined by the Idaho Code, is an extremely broad concept.13 It "includes, but is not limited to, any writing containing information relating to the conduct or administration of the public's business prepared, owned, used or retained by any state agency, independent public body corporate and politic or local agency regardless of physical form or characteristics."14

-"Writing" in section 9-337(16) means information maintained in many forms, including typewritten or hand written documents as well as pictures, maps, tapes, magnetic or punched cards, and computer media.
+"Writing" means information maintained in many forms, including typewritten or hand written documents as well as pictures, maps, tapes, magnetic or punched cards, and computer media.15

-In Fox v.
-Estep, 118 Idaho 454 (1990), the Idaho Supreme Court held that the Boundary County Clerk's handwritten notes taken during commission meetings were not "a personal notation for random observations or memoranda concerning events undertaken at a meeting" but were part of her statutory duty to record all proceedings of the commissioners.
-"Working papers," "raw notes," "preliminary drafts" and the like are not necessarily exempt from disclosure.
+In 1990, the Idaho Supreme Court held that the Boundary County clerk's handwritten notes taken during commission meetings were not "a personal notation for random observations or memoranda concerning events undertaken at a meeting," but were part of her statutory duty to record all proceedings of the commissioners.16 "Working papers," "raw notes," "preliminary drafts" and the like are not necessarily exempt from disclosure.17

-To date, e-mail (electronic mail) has not been separately addressed by the Legislature.
-E-mail is considered a public record and is subject to the same laws as any other public record.
+To date, e-mail (electronic mail) and text messaging have not been separately addressed by the Legislature.
+E-mail and texts are considered public records and are subject to the same laws as any other public record.